 By Jane Barthelemy.
 There’s a marketing war going on in every grocery store, battling for your attention and your money.
 The best advice is to simply eat real, original food, and skip packaged foods altogether.

 However most of us do eat some packaged foods.
 If that’s you, get ready to put your boots on and shop like a true warrior.
 Ours is an important battle, where we are defending our right to quality food and to live a healthy life.
 Our weapons are intelligence, wakefulness, and consistency.
+Prepare yourself for battle, and never shop hungry or depleted.
 In this battle, we have only the labels to rely on, and they are purposefully misleading.
 I will show you how to speed-read nutrition labels – what to look for, and what to disregard.
 My approach is unconventional.
 There are plenty of other websites that explain every line on the labels.
 My goal here is to help you decipher a label in seconds, to find the healthiest foods for you, because we don’t have all day.
 This won’t be my most popular post.
 However I hope it helps you find the best quality foods, optimize your health, and avoid the rest.

 3 Easy Steps to Speed Read the Labels: